blumenstiel/MESS/README.md

 ## Citation

-Please cite our paper if you use the MESS benchmark and send us the results to be included in the leaderboard.
+Please cite our paper if you use the MESS benchmark and send us your results to be included in the leaderboard.

 ```
 @article{MESSBenchmark2023,
   title={{What a MESS: Multi-domain Evaluation of Zero-shot Semantic Segmentation}},
   author={Blumenstiel, Benedikt and Jakubik, Johannes and Kühne, Hilde and Vössing, Michael},
-  journal={arXiv preprint arXiv:XXXX.XXXXX},
+  journal={arXiv preprint arXiv:2306.15521},
   year={2023}
 }
 ```